dking1342/svelte-intro/README.md

 Documentation for this code base can be found <a href="https://www.youtube.com/watch?v=zojEMeQGGHs">here</a>

 ## Explanation
-Using svelte we will make a poll app
+Going over the basics of svelte to create a simple crud app